rust-unofficial/patterns/functional/lenses.md

 ## Modification with Lenses

 The functional approach need not be restricted to accessing members.
-More powerful lenses can be created which both set and get data in a structure.
+More powerful lenses can be created, which both set and get data in a structure.
 This becomes more interesting when examining how these lenses can be composed together.